lupyuen/nuttx-star64/README.md

 # NuttX prints to QEMU Console

-Our NuttX Kernel will print to the Serial Console for debugging.
+Our NuttX Kernel will print to Star64 Serial Console for debugging.
 Before that, let's write some RISC-V Assembly Code to print to the QEMU Console!

 Earlier we ran NuttX on QEMU Emulator for 64-bit RISC-V...